 Health Professions Competencies

-As you explore your interest in the health professions, newly-articulated guidelines help you gauge your interest in your chosen profession better and serve as a roadmap to your self-reflection, academic, clinical, research and other activities.
-To strengthen their holistic approach to the application process, the Association of American Medical Colleges (AAMC), with input from medical professionals and educators, developed a set of competencies essential for success in medical and other health professions schools.
-This is great news for students and future applicants.
-It ensures that admission committees evaluate applicants holistically, not only based on grades and test scores.
-The new MCAT takes an integrative approach to the sciences and incorporates knowledge in the social and behavioral sciences to reflect the same holistic approach.
-This list of competencies also provides clear guidelines to the types of knowledge, and personal qualities that would be helpful as you explore your interest in health and medicine.
+As you explore your interest in the health professions, guidelines help you gauge your interest in your chosen profession and serve as a roadmap to your self-reflection, academic, clinical, research, service, and other activities.
+To strengthen their holistic approach to the application process, the Association of American Medical Colleges (AAMC), with input from medical professionals and educators, developed a set of core competencies essential for success in medical and other health professions schools.
+This is great news for students and applicants.
+It ensures that admission committees evaluate applicants holistically, considering not only their grades and test scores, but also their broader experiences, skills and characteristics.
+The MCAT takes an integrative approach to the sciences and incorporates knowledge in the social and behavioral sciences to reflect the same holistic approach.
+This list of competencies also provides clear guidelines to the types of knowledge and personal qualities that would be helpful as you explore your interest in health and medicine.
 Use these competencies first to reflect on the career direction you are taking and then to guide your choices of clinical, research, service or other volunteer activities, as well as courses and concentration(s) while at Brown.

-Allopathic (M.D.) schools have started to adapt their admission expectations to reflect this- a process that will take a number of years.
-Osteopathic (D.O.) and other health professions schools similarly look for such qualities, knoweldge and skills although they have not articulated them specificlaly in this manner.
+Allopathic (M.D.) schools consider applications holistically in the context of their own missions as well as in the spirit of the competencies.
+Osteopathic (D.O.) and other health professions schools similarly look for such qualities, knoweldge and skills although they have not articulated them specifically in this way.
 At a later stage in your studies, while enrolled in a health professions program, you would also work toward developing competencies defined by the educational organization for your particular health profession (e.g., Dentistry, Veterinary Medicine, Allopathic Medicine, etc.).
-Beginning to plan now to develop qualities, knowledge and skills that address these personal competencies through your self-reflection, courses and co-curricular activities will be most helpful to you as an applicant in the future.
+Beginning to plan now to develop and demonstrate qualities, knowledge and skills that address these competencies through your self-reflection, courses and co-curricular activities will be most helpful to you as an applicant.
 All details of our website and advising focus on the development of these during your years at Brown.